Rural Homes

 Secured by Design

-Secured by Design is the official UK police security initiative supporting crime prevention through design.
-Products achieving Police Preferred Specification are independently tested through UKAS-accredited certification.
-Research shows SBD properties suffer 53–65% less burglary than non-compliant equivalents.
+Secured by Design is the official UK police security initiative.
+Products with Police Preferred Specification are independently tested through UKAS-accredited certification.
+SBD properties suffer 53-65% less burglary than non-compliant ones.

-Gold, Silver, and Bronze accreditation levels indicate compliance with increasingly stringent requirements.
-The scheme covers doors, windows, fencing, lighting, and alarm systems.
-Look for the SBD logo when specifying security products.
-Member companies listed on the website have demonstrated commitment to security standards.
+Gold, Silver, and Bronze levels indicate increasingly stringent requirements.
+The scheme covers doors, windows, fencing, lighting, and alarms.
+Look for the SBD logo when buying security products.

 Sold Secure Ratings

-Sold Secure provides premier UK testing and certification for security products with four rating levels: Diamond offers highest level with 5 minute attack resistance using full tool range, Gold provides 5 minute attack test with dedicated tools, Silver offers 3 minute attack test with enhanced tools, and Bronze provides 1 minute attack test with basic tools.
+Sold Secure provides testing and certification with four rating levels: Diamond (highest, 5-minute attack resistance with full tools), Gold (5-minute with dedicated tools), Silver (3-minute with enhanced tools), and Bronze (1-minute with basic tools).

-Insurance companies frequently specify Sold Secure ratings as minimum requirements for coverage, making certification both a security and compliance consideration.
-Check your policy documents for specific requirements before purchasing security hardware.
+Insurers frequently specify Sold Secure ratings as minimum requirements, making certification both a security and compliance matter.
+Check your policy for specific requirements before buying hardware.

 British Standards and Thatcham Research

 BS3621 for thief-resistant locks remains an insurance requirement for many policies.
 PAS 24:2016 covers enhanced security windows and doors.
-BS 6707 addresses alarm systems.
-LPS 1175 provides comprehensive security ratings.
-Products displaying Kitemark symbols confirm independent testing and certification.
+BS 6707 addresses alarms.
+LPS 1175 provides security ratings.
+Kitemark symbols confirm independent testing.

-Thatcham Research certifies vehicle security, with S5 formerly CAT 5 providing premium stolen vehicle tracking with police response, and S7 formerly CAT 6/7 offering track and trace with motion alerts.
-Category 1 combined alarm and immobiliser represents the highest vehicle security rating.
+Thatcham Research certifies vehicle security: S5 (formerly CAT 5) for premium stolen vehicle tracking with police response, S7 (formerly CAT 6/7) for track and trace with motion alerts.
+Category 1 combined alarm and immobiliser is the highest vehicle security rating.

 Implementation Strategy